 This most common scheme essentially secures a loan on your home, but you don’t ever make any monthly repayments as it is repaid when your house is sold – along with any interest.
-The interest rate is always fixed, so it won’t increase at any point.
+The interest rate can be fixed or variable.

-It is important to note that while the interest is fixed and doesn’t change over time, it still all adds up, so when it comes to your house being sold, the amount paid to your loved ones could end up being significantly lower than you intended, as the majority of it will have gone back to the lender.
+It is important to remember that while you can opt for a fixed interest rate that doesn't change over time, it still all adds up, so when it comes to your house being sold, the amount paid to your loved ones could end up being significantly lower than you intended.

-Today, some lifetime mortgages provide you with the option of paying off part or all of the interest, while some will allow you to pay off the interest and capital.
+Today, some lifetime mortgages provide you with the option of paying off part or all of the interest, while some can allow you to pay off the interest and some of the capital.

-To make sure your family are fully protected in the event of your death (financially), taking out a life insurance policy is a crucial consideration - contact us today at Unite Life to find out more, obligation-free.
+To make sure your family are fully protected in the event of your death (financially), taking out a life insurance policy is an important consideration - contact us today at Unite Life to find out more, obligation-free.

-With this type of scheme, you sell your home (or part of it) to the home reversion company in exchange for a lump sum or monthly income.
-You can still live there until you pass away, however.
+With this type of scheme, you sell your home (or part of it) to the Home Reversion company in exchange for a lump sum or monthly income.

 Professional Advice with Unite Life